rabbitmq/rabbitmq-website/versioned_docs/version-3.13/federation.md

 The federation plugin can transmit messages between brokers (or clusters) in different administrative domains:

+ * they may be hosted in different data centers, potentially on different continents
-* they may have different users and virtual hosts;
+ * they may have different users, virtual hosts, permissions and purpose
  * they may run on different versions of RabbitMQ and Erlang
+ * they may be of different sizes
+ * they may be

 ### WAN friendliness

-The federation plugin uses AMQP 0-9-1 to communicate between brokers, and is designed to tolerate intermittent connectivity.
+The federation plugin communication is entirely asynchronous and assumes that connections between clusters will fail from time to time.
+So it tolerates intermittent connectivity well and does not create coupling between remote clusters (in terms of availability).

 ### Specificity